Argentine stocks, bonds rise in thin trade

 "The rebound in oil prices helped energy-related companies and firm bond prices benefited (financial conglomerate) Grupo Galicia," said Jorge Alberti, an analyst at online brokerage Elaccionista.com.

-The MerVal's gains were led by Brazil's state energy company Petrobras APBR.BA (PETR4.SA: Cotización), which jumped 6.9 percent to 40.20 pesos a share in Buenos Aires.
+The MerVal's gains were led by Brazil's state energy company Petrobras APBR.BA (PETR4.SA), which jumped 6.9 percent to 40.20 pesos a share in Buenos Aires.

 Trade volume was meager at $5.2 million.
 Of active issues, 17 advanced, 18 declined and 15 were unchanged.